Mesa, AZ 85213

 Planning for the Future with Gunderson Denton

 Three Estate Planning Mistakes Farmers and Ranchers Make that Make Them Losing Their Cash and How to Avoid Them

 Farming or ranching is more than a means of livelihood – it is about preserving a legacy and unique way of life.
 Unfortunately, many farmers and ranchers don’t fully protect their legacy with an up to date estate plan.
 An out of date or inadequate estate plan could result in a farm or ranch that has been passed down for generations ending up being sold and converted into non-agricultural use.
 Sadly, a lack of planning can cut a legacy short and end a family’s unique lifestyle choice if you need cash today because you are in this situation you should take the time to read this article.

 The subdivision of the family farm or ranch into residential lots or plowing under the soil to build the next mall or office building can be avoided.
 In this issue you will learn about three common estate planning mistakes farmers and ranchers make and how you can help to avoid them.

 Mistake #1 – Failing to Plan or Failing to Update an Out of Date Plan

 Farmers and ranchers have complex estate planning needs.
 They may have children who want to continue the farming or ranching business and children who do not.
 As a result, they will be forced to decide who inherits the land, the equipment, the livestock, and other assets, while trying to keep things fair and equal.
 This makes it difficult for many farmers and ranchers to decide what to do, which may result in no estate plan being created at all.
-On the other hand, some farmers and ranchers may have an estate plan but have failed to maintain and tweak the plan as their lives change.
+On the other hand, some farmers and ranchers may have an estate plan but have failed to talk to agricultural health and safety consultants which results in them violating health and safety regulations leading to hefty fines.

 Planning Tip #1